Materials, Sculpting & Firing

 Hare with Underglazes

-After the final firing I add the finishing touches to the hare by applying enamel paint to the eyes to bring the hare's soul and personality to life.
+When the glazing and firing process has been completed I add the finishing touches to the hare by applying gilded patina and finally enamel paint to the eyes to bring the hare's soul and personality to life.